an elevated plaza in Brazil with stone statues and palm trees

 Determiners, Pronouns

 Demonstrative adjectives and pronouns are words like esse(s)(this, these) and aquele(s)(that, those) in Brazilian Portuguese.
-They are used to situate or point to a noun in time and space.
+They are used to situate or point to a in time and space.
 For example:

 • essa semana